Nuclear Energy - The Practice

 As noted above, heavy water absorbs fewer neutrons and so can sustain the chain reaction with unenriched fuel.
 CANDU reactors use unenriched natural Uranium oxide fuel in a two stage system similar to the PWR.
-The the primary cooling circuit uses heavy water under high pressure as both the the coolant and the moderator with temperatures reaching 290°C. As in a PWR, the water in the primary circuit must be maintained under pressure so that it can not boil.
+The primary cooling circuit uses heavy water under high pressure as both the coolant and the moderator with temperatures reaching 290°C. As in a PWR, the water in the primary circuit must be maintained under pressure so that it can not boil.

 Efficiencies of 33% are typical but systems using very high coolant pressures can take this to 45% or more.

 - Fast Neutron Reactors (Breeders and Burners)

 Unlike Uranium-235, Plutonium-239 is fissionable with both slow and fast neutrons.
 Nuclear reactors designed to use fast neutrons, using Plutonium as the fuel, therefore do not need a moderator.
 There are however extra demands on the coolants used in fast neutron reactors because they should provide efficient heat transfer and should not slow down the fast neutrons.
 This requirement can be satisfied by molten metals such as Sodium and Sodium-Potassium mixtures which are used for this purpose.
 Being transparent to neutrons, fewer neutrons are lost in the coolant which as a consequence does not become so radioactive.
 Molten Lead is also being used in some reactors since it has the added advantages that it provides excellent radiation shielding, and allows for operation at very high temperatures.
 It is also inert and thus safer to handle than the chemically reactive Sodium.